top of page

 Books That Change the Game

 I am a total bookworm, and I’m constantly reading books on marketing, self-development, and business.
 Having a stack of inspiring books on my nightstand is a must.
 I've previously written the blog post The best books for business women, so check that out (opens in a new window)!
-But ff you're looking for some instant recommendations, here are a few books that really has helped me:
+But if you're looking for some instant recommendations, here are a few books that have really helped me:

-•James Clear's Atomic Habits has really helped me create some habits I manage to stick to, as his focus is making them as tiny as possible and that doing 1 % better than you used to will generate a big change over time.
+• James Clear's Atomic Habits has really helped me create some habits I manage to stick to, as his focus is on making them as tiny as possible.
+Doing just 1% better than you used to will generate a big change over time.

 I truly believe that crafting a life and business that works for your unique brain is one of the kindest things you can do for yourself.
 I hope sharing my favorite things gives you some ideas for how you can make your own world a little more comfortable, automated, and joyful.